docker/app/README.md

 This will create a folder, `<my-applcation-name>.chart`, in the current directory.
 The folder contains the required `Chart.yaml` file and templates describing the `stack` Kubernetes object based on the Compose file in your application.

 _Note that this requires the Compose Kubernetes controller available in Docker for Windows and Docker for Mac, and in Docker Enterprise Edition._

+## Single file or directory representation

+If you prefer having the three documents in separate YAML files, omit the `-s` option to the `docker-app init` command.
+This will create a directory instead of a singe file, containing `metadata.yml`, `docker-compose.yml` and `settings.yml`.

 ## Next steps